thunderbird/webext-docs/runtime.rst

 .. api-section-annotation-hack:: -- [Added in TB 48]

-Open your Extension's options page, if possible.The precise behavior may depend on your manifest's :code:`options_ui` or :code:`options_page` key, or what the browser happens to support at the time.If your Extension does not declare an options page, or the browser failed to create one for some other reason, the callback will set :ref:`lastError`.
+Open your Extension's options page, if possible.The precise behavior may depend on your manifest's :code:`options_ui` or :code:`options_page` key, or what the browser happens to support at the time.If your Extension does not declare an options page, or the browser failed to create one for some other reason, the callback will set :ref:`runtime.lastError`.

 .. _runtime.reload: